Helping you grow closer to God

 In Finding God When You Need Him Most, Chip Ingram reveals how you can meet God in the midst of your most difficult moments.
 Through Chip's teaching from some of the most comforting and encouraging Psalms, you will move from "knowing about God" to profoundly experiencing His presence and power in your life.
 Whether you're struggling with a rocky relationship, an unexpected crisis, depression, or injustice, this series will remind you that the Lord is faithful to hear your heart's cry and will be there for you, time and again.More from this series

-We’re talking about facing the future in times of confusion.
+This week we’re talking about facing the future in times of confusion.
 And what I want to suggest is you need another set of eyes.
 You need a wise counselor, you need a mentor, you need a teacher, you need a coach to take the confusion that you have in your life.
 And whether it’s spiritual or emotional or financial or the world situation or God’s will or a big decision, we’re going to get to a counselor who will help you see, maybe like never before, perspective in your situation.

 If you have some of those feelings, it might be because you, literally, are confused.
 And to be confused means that intellectually or emotionally you feel mixed up, things are jumbled together, they’re in a sense of disorder or chaos.
 And you can’t think in an orderly, coherent way in the midst of complex problems, relationships, or decisions.